-A typical definition which reflects this aim is: 'The attributes of a product and/or service which, as perceived by the customer, makes the product/service attractive to
+A typical definition which reflects this aim is: 'The attributes of a product and/or service which, as perceived by the customer, makes the product/service attractive to them and gives them satisfaction.'
+The focus of the definition is adding value to the product and/or service.

 Satisfying customers and creating customer enthusiasm through understanding their needs and future requirements is the crux of TQM, and all organizations are dependent on having satisfied customers.
 TQM is all about customer orientation and many company missions are based entirely on satisfying customer perceptions.
 Customer requirements for quality are becoming stricter and more numerous, and there are increasing levels of intolerance of poor-quality goods and services and low levels of customer service and care.
 The customer is the major reason for an organization's existence and customer loyalty and retention is perhaps the only measure of organizational success.
 In most situations customers have a choice: they need not place future orders with a supplier who does not perform as they expected or who they feel has deceived them.
 They will certainly not jeopardize their own business interest out of loyalty to a supplier whose products and service fail to perform properly, and will simply go to a competitor.
 In the public sector the customer may not have the choice to go elsewhere; however, they can go to litigation, write letters of complaint, cause disruption, and use elections to vote officials out of office.
-The aim of superiorperforming companies is to become the supplier of choice to their customers and to 'lock' themselves into their customers' mode of operation by becoming their sole supplier, and by adding value to their customers' businesses by process improvement and cost-down activities.
-A number of countries (e.g. America and Sweden) have now developed a customer satisfaction index.
-The American index, for example, indicates satisfaction with the quality of goods and services in the following areas:
+The aim of superior-performing companies is to become the supplier of choice to their customers and to 'lock' themselves into their customers' mode of operation by becoming their sole supplier, and by adding value to their customers' businesses by process improvement and cost-down activities.
+A number of countries have developed a customer satisfaction index.
+The American index (see <www.theacsi.org>), for example, indicates satisfaction with the quality of goods and services in numerous industries.